 Support was provided by the heavy cruiser New Orleans and light cruiser Biloxi, and the task group was screened by the destroyers Gridley, Helm and McCall of Destroyer Squadron 6, Mugford, Bagley, Patterson and Ralph Talbot of Destroyer Division 12, and Wilkes, Nicholson and Swanson of Destroyer Division 24.

-Mitscher’s carriers thus carried 835 aircraft, and there were also a number of other elements constituting the 3rd Fleet 2.
+Mitscher’s carriers thus carried 835 aircraft, of which all were technically more advanced than their numerically inferior Japanese opponents, and there were also a number of other elements constituting the 3rd Fleet 2.

 As it sortied from its base in Brunei Bay, Kurita’s 1st Strike Force, Centre Force comprised the battleships Yamato, Musashi, Nagato, Kongo and Haruna, heavy cruisers Atago, Maya, Takao, Chokai, Myoko, Haguro, Kumano, Suzuya, Tone and Chikuma, light cruisers Noshiro and Yahagi and 15 destroyers.